czetsuya/czetsuya.github.io/_posts/2023-12-9-api-design-first-development.md

 ---
 layout: post
 title: "API Design First Development"
-date:  2023-12-09 11:00
+date:  2023-12-9 11:00
 categories: java
-image: /assets/images/blog-learn-java-for-beginners.png
+image: /assets/images/api-design-first-development.png
 post_id: 1
 ---
-Do you want to learn Java programming?
-Then this course is for you.
-Welcome to my channel, I am czetsuya an experienced Java developer.

-In this course, I’ll share my experience working with different projects in different companies in the IT industry as we learn and go along the fundamentals of Java programming language.
+Any API development must start with the design process and iterate, where humans and machines can understand and create the rest of the application around them.

-<a href="https://czetsuya-tech.blogspot.com/2019/12/learn-java-programming-course-for-beginners.html">&gt;Read the complete article</a>
+<a href="https://www.czetsuyatech.com/2022/08/microservice-architecture-api-design-first.html">&gt;Read the complete article</a>